pinkpong111/Vector-Storm-Theory/README.md

 **What this protocol does NOT do:**
 - Does not guarantee optimal t* (approximation, not solution)
 - Does not handle Tier 3 contamination (requires upper-layer detection per Recovery Theory T1)
-- Does not address simultaneous multi-zone storms (requires prioritization protocol — open problem)
+- Simultaneous multi-zone storms are addressed in Section 3.4.2 (Multi-Zone Storm Triage Protocol)

 **Single-Agent Analogue: Monitoring Cost Is Real and Measurable**